-The presence of Paci and the Municipal Orchestra made Shanghai the center of China’s burgeoning Western classical music scene in the first half of the 20th century.
-Beginning in 1925, Paci insisted that Chinese should be allowed to attend the Municipal Orchestra’s concerts.
-Beginning in 1927 he permitted Chinese musicians to join the all foreigners’ orchestra; Tan Shuzhen, Huang Yijun, Chen Youxin, Xu Weilin, and many others became the first generation of Chinese orchestra musicians.
-In the 1930s, Paci began to invite Chinese soloists to collaborate with the orchestra, including Ma Sicong, Dong Guangguang.
-He also premiered and recorded the first symphonic composition ever written by the Chinese composer Huang Zi.
+Paci spent the core years of his career in Shanghai, where under his tenure the Shanghai Municipal Orchestra gained a reputation as the best orchestra in East Asia, making Shanghai the center of China’s burgeoning Western classical music scene.
+Beginning in 1925, Paci insisted that Chinese audiences be allowed to attend the Municipal Orchestra’s concerts.
+In 1927 he opened the orchestra to Chinese musicians; Tan Shuzhen, Huang Yijun, Chen Youxin, Xu Weilin, and many others became the first generation of Chinese orchestral musicians.
+In the 1930s Paci began to invite Chinese soloists, including Ma Sicong and Dong Guangguang, to collaborate with the orchestra.
+He also premiered and recorded the first symphonic composition ever written by a Chinese composer, Huang Zi.

-Paci also made many important contributions to music education.
-Because of the presence and excellence of the orchestra, Chinese music educator Xiao Youmei decided to found the national music school in 1927 under the support of Cai Yuanpai which is now the Shanghai Conservatory.
-Many of Paci’s own students, including Fu Cong, Zhou Guangren, Wu Yili, Wu Leyi, Dong Guangguang, and Yang Jiaren, among others, went on to become the first generation of Chinese pianists, conductors, and music educators.
+Paci also made lasting contributions to music education.
+In 1927, the orchestra’s excellence led Chinese music educator Xiao Youmei to found the national music school (now the Shanghai Conservatory) under the support of Cai Yuanpai.
+Paci’s own students, including Fu Cong, Zhou Guangren, Wu Yili, Wu Leyi, Dong Guangguang, and Yang Jiaren, would form the first generation of Chinese pianists, conductors, and educators in the European classical tradition.